14002682g/COMP5134/README.md

 User manual

-- Login as director in order to add or delete staff through "User Center" menu.
+- Login as director in order to add staff through "User Center" -> "New Staff".
-- director can check the user list through "User Center" -> "Staff List".
+- director can check and delete staff through "User Center" -> "Staff List".
 - Logout director and login test1.
 - test1 apply leave through "Application" -> "New Application".
 - Logout test1 and login staff1 since staff1 is the supervisor of test1.